A national park in Alaska? You can bet it’ll be worth a visit

 Specific proof of testing or vaccination may still be required by your destination or airline.
 Please ensure you check travel and entry requirements carefully.

 Get to Kenai Fjords National Park by car or shuttle bus from the nearby town of Seward.
 Seward is located approximately 202km (130 miles) south of Anchorage, with a highway connecting the two year-round.
 It can take approximately 2.5 hours to drive and 4.5 hours to train between Seward and Anchorage.

 In the cooler months, the train may not be in operation.
 The road to Exit Glacier will close to vehicles when it's been snowed over as is not ploughed in winter.
 There may also be reduced services in the shoulder months, May and September.

 The only car-accessible part of Kenai Fjords National Park is Exit Glacier.
-There are shuttles and car services available from Seward to take you 12 miles from Seward harbor to the car park at Exit Glacier.
+There are shuttles and car services available from Seward to take you to the 19 kilometres (12 miles) from the Seward harbour to the carpark at Exit Glacier.